The Drunken Butler

 From Tuesday to Saturday The Drunken Butler serves a five or seven course chef’s tasting menu, and it feels like the inner workings of this man’s head.
 The presentation of everything from the pink rack of lamb to the caramel tart is meticulous.
 Your warm and salted flatbread intake is measured (but you should ask for more).
-The amount of money you spend - £49 for five courses, £69 for seven - is fixed.
+The amount of money you spend—£120 for the tasting menu, £160 fo the chef's table—is fixed.
 It gives you high points, like the saffron and mussel sauce that our firstborn will be baptised in, and it gives you so-so points, like the pistachio-covered oyster and its spoonful of cinnamon flashback.

 The homeliness of The Drunken Butler, from the dim lighting and mismatched chairs, to the Ottolenghi and Momofuku cookbooks on the shelf, is sometimes at odds with the food served in the week.
 It can be delicious, but the fine dining-ness brings an air of stiffness to the atmosphere.
 Kind of like going to the pub in a suit, or eating a Pot Noodle out of a 900-year-old bone china bowl.
 This isn’t the case on Sundays.
 Comfort-wise and flavour-wise, everything makes sense.
 And that’s a headspace everyone wants to be in.